As a freshman track athlete in high school, I had aspirations of making my varsity letter.

-So, as we start working with more athletes on speed, we start seeing a fair share of athletes (mostly female) that have torn their ACL’s.
-We don’t do the rehab, but as soon as they are cleared from rehab, they come to us to get them back to being the athletes that they were.
+So, as we start working with more athletes on speed, we see a fair share of athletes (primarily female) that have torn their ACLs.
+We don’t do the rehab, but as soon as they are cleared from recovery, they come to us to get them back to being the athletes they were.

-I’m sure you have had your fair share of ACL athletes as well.
+I’m sure you have also had your fair share of ACL athletes.

-One of my good buddies was an ATC and he decided to do some research on the subject about what we could do to try and prevent those ACL tears from happening.
-He basically created a report that to this day I am still selling copies of, discussing the reasons why these incidences keep happening, especially in females.
+One of my good buddies was an ATC, and he decided to do some research on the subject about what we could do to try and prevent those ACL tears from happening.
+He created a report that, to this day, I am still selling copies of, discussing the reasons why these incidences keep happening, especially in females.

 A few of the highlights of Why Females Get More ACL Tears:

-- A lot of females have blown their ACL’s during their menstruation cycle: their period.
-This, as a professional, I can’t give help for.
+- Many females have blown their ACLs during their menstruation cycle: their period.
+This, as a professional, I can’t give help.

 - Female athletes tend to have much weaker hamstring strength than male athletes.
-Thus, they can’t activate them as quickly to provide assistance during rapid movement.
+Thus, they can’t activate them as quickly to assist in rapid movement.

 Yes, I did.
 A good percentage of ACL injuries are non-contact.
 They were acquired by landing from a jump, cutting, or pivoting.
-Because of the weak hamstrings, when they do those movements there is a ton of added strain to the ACL for support.
-The athlete wants to move rapidly, but the ACL says “nope, not today.”
+Because of the weak hamstrings, there is a ton of added strain to the ACL for support when they do those movements.
+The athlete wants to rush, but the ACL says, “Nope, not today.”

 Now get this.
-The experts say ideally they would love to have a 1:1 ratio between the hamstring strength and the quads, but because there are only 3 hamstring muscles compared to 4 quadriceps muscles, if they can get the hamstring strength to 75% – 80% of the quads that would be the goal.
+The experts say ideally, they would love to have a 1:1 ratio between the hamstring strength and the quads, but because there are only three hamstring muscles compared to 4 quadriceps muscles, if they can get the hamstring strength to 75% – 80% of the quads that would be the goal.

-Yep, you read that correctly, 75% – 80%, which is the same percentage that you are shooting for when you are trying to develop speed.
-Consequently, if you are working on speed, then you are also reducing the chances of you tearing your ACL.
+Yep, you read that correctly, 75% – 80%, which is the same percentage you are shooting for when trying to develop speed.
+Consequently, if you are working on speed, you are also reducing the chances of tearing your ACL.

-When you get that strength up, you will be more balanced and your muscles will be firing correctly.
+When you get that strength up, you will be more balanced, and your muscles will be firing correctly.
 Thus, you can reduce the chances of getting other muscle strains.
-I haven’t had a muscle pull or strain in my legs since that softball incident and that has been over 14 years.
+I haven’t had a muscle pull or pressure in my legs since that softball incident, and that has been over 14 years.
 And I still run pretty fast.

-Once that strength is up, we can then start really developing your speed and quickness.
+Once that strength is up, we can develop your speed and quickness.
 Your landing on your plyometric jumps will be better because all the muscles will be firing to stabilize and support.
 When we do agility drills where you are cutting from one direction to the next, the muscles in your legs will be firing better, giving you more stability.
-Thus, when you start to utilize them in your games, you will be faster, better prepared, and your body hopefully will have less chance of getting injured.
+Thus, when you start to utilize them in your games, you will be faster and better prepared, and your body will have less chance of getting injured.

 To help improve your hamstring strength, I have provided two videos of exercises I like.
-One is the glute ham raise and the other is manual hamstring curl (or manual glute ham raise).
+One is the glute-ham raise, and the other is the manual hamstring curl (or manual glute-ham raise).
 This is in case you don’t have access to a glute ham raise.